Updated on 2025-07-22 GMT+08:00

 • VACUUM cannot be executed inside a transaction block.

 • It is recommended that active production databases be vacuumed frequently (at least nightly), in order to remove dead rows.
+VACUUM ANALYZE executes a VACUUM operation and then an ANALYZE operation for each selected table.
 After adding or deleting a large number of rows, it might be a good idea to execute the VACUUM ANALYZE command for the affected table.
-This will update the system catalogs with the results of all recent changes, and allow the query planner to make better choices in planning queries.
+This will update the system catalogs with the results of all recent changes, and allow the optimizer to make better choices in planning queries.

 • VACUUM causes a substantial increase in I/O traffic, which might cause poor performance for other active sessions.
 Therefore, it is sometimes advisable to use the cost-based VACUUM delay feature.